jessika/jessika.dev/posts/remark42-integration.md

 Prerequisite: This guide assumes that you have an existing live website and that you can modify the source code for this website.

 Disclaimer: This tutorial is based on the steps that I used to set up Remark42 with my website, which may not work for your setup.
 I am developing on MacOS Ventura, and my website that I am adding comments to is built with NextJS and deployed through Vercel.
+The VM that I signed up for in this guide is running Oracle Linux 8.

 # Tutorial steps